 Dr. Farah analyzes the dimensional structure of the incoming data.

-Every tensor has a shape — a tuple of numbers describing how many elements exist along each dimension.
+Every has a : a tuple of numbers describing how many elements exist along each .
 If you've ever checked array.length or calculated rows × cols for a grid layout, you already think in shapes.

 Reshape a flat tensor into a matrix.